dlanger/simple-slideshow/readme.txt

 Initial upload to Wordpress.org.

 = 1.0.1 =
-This version allows the use of all Cycle translations, as opposed to just a fade.
-It also adds support for internationalization.
+This version allows the use of all Cycle translations.
+Adds support for internationalization.
+Upgrades the version of Cycle Lite used to properly hide non-displayed elements and their links.